The classic bike tour. Just what is it? And is it for you?

 Need more suggestions?

 Are you laid-back and leisurely?
-These trips are perfect those looking to have a leisurely ride.
+These trips are perfect for those looking to have a leisurely ride.

 A bit nervous about a bike tour?
 These tours are great for first-time bike travelers or cycling newbies.